enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 To wrap things up, let's create a new page component with a single region called "Main".
 We will later place the "Country" part into this region.

-The benefit of `regions <../developer/modules/page/regions.html>`_ is that a page component can be re-used across multiple different pages, simply by adding different parts to it as needed.
+The benefit of a region (see :ref:`apps-page-region`) is that a page component can be re-used across multiple different pages, simply by adding different parts to it as needed.

 Create a folder called "hello-region" in your project's ``site/pages/`` folder and add the following three files::